ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 WORK TIME ALLOCATION

- e idea of measuring work time allocation is that, while measuring how much work is done is difficult, it's comparatively easy to measure what
+The idea of measuring work time allocation is that, while measuring how much work is done is difficult, it's comparatively easy to measure what

 types of work team members are spending their time on. is resulting information is directionally useful.
 For example, if a team is spending the majority of its time addressing bugs, then it's a good hypothesis that improving software quality and bringing down that time percentage will result in more time allocated to developing new features, and thus an overall improvement in health and velocity.